kedro-org/kedro/docs/source/tutorial/package_a_project.md

 ## Package your project

-To package your project, run the following in your project's root directory:
+To package your project, run the following in your project root directory:

 ```bash
 kedro package